-The bill, S.B.
-No. 967, amends the Texas Family Code to establish stricter regulations regarding the age at which individuals may marry.
-It specifies that a county clerk cannot issue a marriage license if either applicant is under 18 years of age, regardless of whether they have obtained a court order removing the disabilities of minority.
-This change is reflected in the amendments to Sections 2.009(a), 2.101, and 6.205, which eliminate previous provisions that allowed for exceptions based on court orders.
-Additionally, Section 2.003 of the Family Code is repealed, further tightening the restrictions on marriage licenses for minors.
+The bill amends the Texas Family Code to establish a stricter age requirement for marriage licenses, stating that no county clerk may issue a marriage license if either applicant is under 18 years of age, regardless of whether they have obtained a court order removing the disabilities of minority.
+This change is reflected in the amendments to Sections 2.009(a), 2.101, and 6.205, which remove previous provisions that allowed for exceptions based on court orders.
+Additionally, Section 2.003 is repealed, further solidifying the new age restriction.

 Statutes affected: